 Learning how to start a vegan diet involves gaining an understanding of balanced nutrient supply.
 This is because a vegan diet is essentially plant based.
 It therefore excludes all animal products, including meat, dairy and eggs.
 In fact, most strict vegans oppose the use of animals or animal products for any purpose.

-The term "vegan" was first coined by Donald Watson, co-founder of the British Vegan Society, to refer to a "non-dairy vegetarian."
-In 1951 the society added to the definition of veganism, giving it the meaning: "the doctrine that man should live without exploiting animals."
-Then in 1960, H. Jay Dinshah founded the American Vegan Society, which expanded the concept to include "the avoidance of violence against living things."
+The term “vegan” was first coined by Donald Watson, co-founder of the British Vegan Society.
+This word was used to refer to a “non-dairy vegetarian.”
+In 1951 the society added to the definition of veganism, giving it the meaning: “the doctrine that man should live without exploiting animals.”
+Then in 1960, H. Jay Dinshah founded the American Vegan Society.
+They expanded the concept to include “the avoidance of violence against living things.”

 Simple Tips on How to Start a Vegan Diet

 Following a vegan diet is not as easy as it may seem.
 The biggest concern is usually nutrient and protein intake.
 Therefore, the first step in learning how to start a vegan diet is to consult a licensed nutritionist.
 In addition, it never hurts to do your own research.

 Here are a few tips for starting a vegan diet:

 If you don't have the self-control to resist certain foods, then this may not be the diet for you.
 However, most vegans are so passionate about animal consumption and exploitation, they often express that willpower is not an issue for them.